idlesign/django-sitetree/docs/source/templatesmod.rst

    Constructs nav-pills Bootstrap 3 horizontal navigation.

+ * `sitetree/menu_bootstrap4_navpills.html`

+   The same as above but for Bootstrap version 4.

  * `sitetree/menu_bootstrap3_navpills-stacked.html`

    Constructs nav-pills Bootstrap 3 vertical navigation similar to navlist from Bootstrap 2.

+ * `sitetree/menu_bootstrap4_navpills-stacked.html`

+   The same as above but for Bootstrap version 4.

 You can find Bootstrap navigation elements examples at http://getbootstrap.com/components/